-There is a chance that your company will receive an unannounced audit.
+There is a small chance that your company will receive an unannounced audit.
 Each certification body must conduct unannounced audits for at least 1% of their clients.
 If this happens, you will not be given notice of which day the audit will occur (but you will know the six-month window before surveillance is due).
-An unannounced audit will replace your next scheduled surveillance audit.
+In this case, it automatically counts as your next scheduled surveillance audit.